j-hoppe/pdp11monloader/README.md

 Several code file formats are supported, and several PDP-11 types can be controlled.

 pdp11monloader is a Linux command line tool written in C.
-It can also compiled under CYGWIN to run on MS_Windows, in this the support file "cygwin.dll" is needed.
+It can also compiled under CYGWIN to run on MS-Windows, in this the support file "cygwin.dll" is needed.

 The commandline syntax is: